DecisionToolkit/dsntk-cosmos/README.md

 ![mancus.png](mancus.png)

-This decision model is identical with the one in Haarmann's work.
+Decision model is identical to the one presented in Haarmann's work.

-This model, to be evaluated, must be first prepared in XML format, compliant with DMN specification.
+Every decision model, to be evaluated, must be prepared in XML format, compliant with DMN specification.
 The file [mancus.dmn](mancus.dmn) contains such a model.
-The content is presented below.
+The content of this file is presented below.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>